-Best upcoming Xbox One games to look forward to in 2022
+Best upcoming Xbox One games to look forward to in 2023: New Xbox games coming soon

-(Pocket-lint) - There are amazing games coming out for Xbox One in the coming months.
+There are amazing games coming out for Xbox One in the coming months.
 Whether you own an Xbox One S, 4K-ready Xbox One X or one of the next-gen consoles, most games work across them all.

-We've rounded up the Xbox One games we're looking forward to the most for you to get excited about too.
+We've rounded up the Xbox One games we're looking forward to the most for you to get excited about too, so if you want some new Xbox games you'll know where to look.

 There are release dates where possible and a trailer for each.
 We'll also be updating the round-up throughout the year so come back wherever possible.

-- Publisher: ID@Xbox
+- Publisher: Warner Bros.

-Looking like a cross between the SNES Zelda games and Monument Valley, Tunic is a cute, isometric adventure game with exploration and puzzles at its heart.
-Very much an indie game to watch.
+At last, we're getting a proper RPG set in the vivid world of Harry Potter, with our own wizarding student to guide through their time at Hogwarts.
+This is set quite a long time before the events of the books, though, so we're looking forward to exploring a more vintage version of the wizarding world.

 - Xbox One exclusive?
-No, also on PS5, PS4, Xbox Series X/S and PC
+No, also Xbox Series X/S, PS5, PS4 and PC

 - Publisher: Deep Silver